alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 The dataset was collected with the aim of developing personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and outcomes.
 Remote monitoring detects early signs of therapeutic response -or adverse changes- to enable timely adjustment strategies.

 The patient cohort comprises of 17 individuals diagnosed with PH who enrolled in the clinical trial and were randomised to receive varying doses of riociguat or selexipag.
-Patients were monitored over a 27 week period during which they were required to attend 4 hospital visits.
-At each visit, they underwent clinical assessments for physiological, functional and psychological wellbeing.

-Additional data were also recorded remotely from home, through self-administered tests and implantable devices that tracked continuous physiological signals e.g. blood pressure.
-Clinical trial outcomes - functional status, adverse events were linked to both in-clinic and remotely acquired measurements.
+Trial design shows that patients were monitored over a 27 week period during which they were required to attend 4 hospital visits.
+Monitoring of physiological, functional and psychological wellbeing were achieved by patients undergoing clinical assessments at clinic, or through self-reporting questionaires.
+Additional data were also recorded remotely from home through implantable devices that tracked continuous physiological signals e.g. blood pressure.

 | ![](PHoenix.png) |
 |:--:|